 This is the amount payable per week for the period of a disability.
-The maximum weekly benefit amount (MWBA) increases by an amount equal to the percentage increase in the state average weekly wage as compared to the prior year.
-The MWBA increased from \$959 in 2009 to \$987 in 2010 and is projected to increase to \$1,024 in 2011.
+The maximum weekly benefit amount (MWBA) increases by an amount equal to the percentage increase in the state average weekly wage (SAWW) as compared to the prior year.
+The MWBA increased from \$959 in 2009 to \$987 in 2010 and since there was no increase in the latest SAWW, the MWBA will remain at \$987 for 2011.